Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Evaluations

 Here, $\varphi_2$ requires avoiding (black) region $O$ until both regions $A$ and $B$ are visited within 10 minutes in Fig. \ref{fig:form2}. $\varphi_3$ requires the robot to go to the charger within 10 minutes and also that, if it visits the puddle, it must avoid the charger until it visits the carpet within 3 minutes of visiting the puddle in Fig. \ref{fig:form4}.
-For all formulas, we also enforce that the robot remains in their respective workspaces for the duration of the mission.
+For all formulas, we also require the robot to remain in the workspace for the duration of the mission.